iifl-logo

 OPPORTUNITIES

 The Smart Cities Mission is the Indian governments initiative to enhance citizens quality of life in participating cities and towns with the aid of digital and information technology, best practices, and public-private partnerships.
 The Union Ministry of Urban Development has collaborated with state governments to execute this mission to make cities more people-friendly and sustainable.
-Since housing is a crucial requirement for the growth of the Smart Cities Mission, these cities are likely to witness a proliferation of residential projects, providing ample investment opportunities. b.
+Since housing is a crucial requirement for the growth of the Smart Cities Mission, these cities are likely to witness a proliferation of residential projects, providing ample investment opportunities. c.
 Housing Demand

 The pandemic has encouraged a lot of fence-sitters to convert into first-time home buyers and existing ones to upgrade to larger homes by reestablishing the security that homeownership offers, resulting in rising housing demand across segments.
 An expected economic recovery along with the belief of housing prices bottoming out amongst consumers and rising income levels are some of the factors which will drive the housing demand going ahead.
 Hybrid working models will also continue to drive demand for larger homes.
-Employers are expected to continue to offer flexibility to their employees in order to attract and retain talent. c.
+Employers are expected to continue to offer flexibility to their employees in order to attract and retain talent. d.
 Over-population

 India is touted to be the most populous country by the year 2050.
 More than 50 per cent of people are urban centers and Tier 1 cities.
-To accommodate the population, India would require more new cities and urban centers on a mass scale in order to provide the required resources to the inhabitants. d.
-Sector Consolidation
+To accommodate the population, India would require more new cities and urban centers on a mass scale in order to provide the required resources to the inhabitants. e.
+Digital Real Estate Sales

 Over the past few years, digital marketing has emerged as an important tool for real estate developers to boost their sales and reach out to customers globally.
 While the earlier marketing activities were limited to building consumer experience and establishing connection through digital means, the pandemic has forced the developers to change their conventional sales models.
 Developers who have been able to migrate their sales process from on-boarding of customers to closing the deal online, have recorded healthy sales even during the lockdown.
 Digital collaboration tools can be leveraged by the developers to interact with potential customers, showcase project brochures, facilitate virtual site tours, and focus on NRIs to propel the sales.
 Going ahead, it will be imperative for the developers to adapt to a tech-savvy future in terms of digital platforms for sales and marketing and also introduce enhanced automation at sites.
-The Company strongly believes that the Real Estate Sector is bound to improve in long term.
-Your Company has managed well even during turbulent times due to its inherent strengths like a well-accepted brand, well-designed projects and trust among members, creditors and other financial institutions.
-Your Company is hopeful that the Real Estate Sector will improve in near future and the Company is looking forward to grab new opportunities by launching new projects particularly through collaboration route and ensure timely delivery of existing projects.

 THREATS & CHALLENGES